albertovecina/PaperKnife/README.md

 ##How to use

-1. Make your model object to implementes CellElement interface
+1. Make your model object to implements CellElement interface

 		public class Item implements CellElement {
 		}